0xknwn/starknet-modular-account/docs/SDKS-DEPLOYMENT.md

 Here again, the SDK provides a helper function called `deployAccount` to help with the deployment of the modular account.
 Before you move forward with the account, you must compute the account address with `accountAddress` and send ETH to it.
-To proceed, create a file named `src/load-eth.ts` like below:
+To proceed, create a file named `src/01-load-eth.ts` with this
+content:

 ```typescript
 {{#include ../experiments/documentation-examples/src/01-load-eth.ts}}
 ```

 > Note: You must create a file `abi/ERC20.ts` that contains the ABI of an ERC20
 > in order to call it from a contract.

-Assuming you have named the script `src/load-eth.ts`, to transpile it and run it, use the script below:
+Transpile and run the script:

 ```shell
 npx tsc --build